 Attendance is an essential part of learning.
 Multiple absences and tardies impact a student’s academic performance.
 Missing the first few minutes of school will impact your child’s entire day, and late arrivals disrupt the learning of others.
 Excessive absences and tardies have multiple consequences.
 Please make sure your child is here on time.
 If your child will not be in school, please call the attendance line at 742-5450 option 1.

 Students are provided a bus service to and from school with the exception of the Trailside Heights neighborhood.
 Walking/biking to and from school is not permitted unless escorted by a parent or guardian.
 Only students living in the Trailside Heights neighborhood are allowed to walk to and from school.
 Roller blades, skateboards and snowboards are not allowed on school property.

 Breakfast: Students will eat breakfast in their classrooms.
 Breakfast will begin at 8:50 and end at 9:00 when the school day begins.

-Lunch: Students will eat lunch in the Multi-Purpose Room.
-They have a 40-minute lunch/recess period.
+Lunch: Students will eat lunch in their classrooms.
+They have a 30-minute lunch/recess period.
 Teachers will announce the specific lunch times for their classrooms on the first day of school.
-We are not able to heat any of the food that students may bring in a lunch from home, and we cannot provide hot water for instant soups, cup-of-noodles, etc. due to risk of burns.
+We are not able to heat any of the food that students may bring in lunch from home, and we cannot provide hot water for instant soups, cup-of-noodles, etc. due to the risk of burns.